 Over the last couple of years, content management systems (CMS), including WordPress, have been moving towards richer content editing experiences.

 For example, with the launch of Gutenberg in 2018, WordPress transitioned from the traditional content editor, which was much like a single large text area, through to visual page-building experiences, so you can preview things in real-time.

 This transition from standard “pages” through to richer content editing experiences presents great opportunities for publishers to do a lot more with their CMS.

-If you’ve been involved in any kind of website design project in the last decade, you’ll be familiar with this experience: Website designers will design style guides, then design individual layouts, like a home page design, a content page design, and so on.
+If you’ve been involved in any kind of website design project in the last decade, you’ll be familiar with this experience.
+Website designers first design style guides, then design individual layouts, like a home page design, a content page design, and so on.

 What is block design?

 Designing by block can also be called designing by module.
 Whereas some designers focus on pages and templates, module design involves designing the different segments needed on a page.

 With multiple different sections designed, coders and developers can then create each module and compile them in different sequences to create unique pages and templates.

 Think of modules like lego.
 With block design, you can use your unique building blocks to very-easily create a number of ‘different’ pages that still fit within your brand, since they use the same elements, colours, and other design aspects.